 Healthy lifestyle choices, and in some cases medication, can resolve fluctuations in blood pressure.

-While fluctuations in blood pressure can be dangerous, medications and lifestyle changes can manage the situation.
+While fluctuations in blood pressure can be dangerous, medications and lifestyle changes can help a person manage the situation.

 After a doctor determines the cause of changes in a person’s blood pressure, they will help develop a treatment plan.